Aquafina-water-bottle/jp-mining-note/docs/docs/setupchanges.md

 ## Greyed out collapsible fields
 Collapsible fields are now greyed out by default, instead of removed entirely.
-If you want to hide these collapsible fields, see [here](blockquotes.md#hide-empty-collapsed-fields)
+If you want to hide these collapsible fields, see [here](blockquotes.md#hide-empty-collapsed-fields).

+## Final Steps
+After changing everything, don't forget to [test that the card works!](updating.md#final-steps)

 ---